shahern004/CRUSTy-Core/Documentation/CRUSTy_Development_Plan.md

 - Command parsing and validation

 This approach significantly enhances security by ensuring that all untrusted input is processed through Rust's memory-safe environment before reaching the C++ core.

-### Two-Factor Authentication

-The 2FA implementation will enhance security by requiring:

-1. Something the user knows (password)
-2. Something the user has (TOTP code from an authenticator app)

-This significantly increases security by ensuring that even if a password is compromised, the encrypted files remain protected.

 ## FFI, CMake, and Corrosion Integration